eugenia1984/english/glossary.md

 - **That sounds like a plan**, they mean they agree with the suggestion and think it's a good idea.
 It's like saying Yes, let's do that.

+- **That's a cool twist**: is often used to express that something is interestingly unexpected or surprisingly different.
+The word twist here refers to a change or development in a situation or story that is unusual or unexpected.
+Cool in this context means it's positively received.

 - **theaters** are places where you can watch live performances or movies.

 - **Then**: is often used to indicate the next step or action after something else has been done.
 For example, ``First, I check my emails, then I start coding``.